 Believe it or not, your ears are self-cleaning.
-That means you don’t actually need to clean them.
-Cotton swabs and ear candles can actually damage your ear drum, which can lead to conductive hearing loss.
-If you are experiencing excessive wax buildup, it is important to see your healthcare professional.
+This means that you don’t actually need to clean them.
+Cotton swabs and ear candles can actually damage your eardrum, which can lead to conductive hearing loss.
+If you are experiencing excessive ear wax buildup, it is important to see your healthcare professional.

-Hearing loss may occur in a variety of different ways.
-Conductive hearing loss, occurs when there are problems with your outer or middle ear; sensorineural hearing loss occurs when there is damage caused to the sensory cells of the inner ear, or if you’re exposed to loud sounds for an extended period of time; and mixed hearing loss, which can occur in different parts of your ear, is a combination of the two.
+Hearing loss may occur in a number of different ways.
+Conductive hearing loss occurs when there are problems with your outer or middle ear; sensorineural hearing loss occurs when there is damage caused to the sensory cells of the inner ear or if you’re exposed to loud sounds for an extended period of time; and mixed hearing loss, which can occur in different parts of your ear, is a combination of the two.

-While hearing loss is not life threatening it can lead to a number of health-related issues down the line.
-Dementia & depression have been linked to untreated hearing loss, so be sure to have your ears checked regularly.
-After all, you’re not only improving your hearing, you’re improving your health.
+While hearing loss is not life threatening, it can lead to a number of health-related issues down the line.
+Dementia and depression have been linked to untreated hearing loss, so be sure to have your ears checked regularly.
+After all, you’re not only improving your hearing by caring for your ears, you’re improving your overall health.